davidmrnustik/dm-sytac/README.md

 `$ npm run test` To process tests via `mocha`.

-`$ npm run deploy` There is some auto-deploy to `master` of my repository of this project.
+`$ npm run deploy` There is some auto-deploy to `master` of my GitHub repository of this project.
+There is also a hook on GitHub that notifies Heroku platform after every `git push`, to make a new build.